certnanny/sscep/README.md

 writes request down and sends reply PENDING, indicating that the certificate is not signed yet.
 SSCEP polls periodically for the certificate by sending GetCertInitial messages until the CA returns SUCCESS.
-The polling interval can be adjusted with PollInterval, or command line option (-t).
+The polling interval can be adjusted with PollInterval (`-t`).
 You can interrupt the process any time and start again using "sscep enroll ..".
-You should use the command line option (-R) when you continue the interrupted enrollment.
+You should use the command line option (`-R`) when you continue (resume) the interrupted enrollment.

 If the CA is configured for automatic enrollment (and your request includes the challenge password), it returns SUCCESS as a first reply.
 Otherwise, the